Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 (Origin of the Universe, chapter 6.2)

-We saw in Psalms 8.3 that God had ‘ordained’ the moon and the stars from the work of His fingers.
-Strong’s concordance shows that ‘ordained’ (H3559) is also translated ‘fashioned’ and Job 31.15 reveals that this fashioning can take place over a period of time.
+We saw in Psalms 8.3 that God had ordained the moon and the stars from the work of His fingers.
+Strong’s concordance also translates ordained (H3559) with fashioned, and Job 31.15 reveals that this fashioning can take place over some time.

-It’s already amazing that we have records–like Genesis 1– of ‘pre-human, impossible to know events.’
+It’s already amazing that we have records—like Genesis 1— of pre-human, impossible to know events.
 Of course, this could be glib gibberish of someone’s fertile imagination, maybe even a drug-crazed mind.
-After all, fiction of the most extreme and weird genre is pretty common nowadays.
+After all, fiction of the most extreme and weird genre is pretty standard nowadays.